reverendj1/kodi-couch-ripper/README.txt

 Identify Drives............You can use this to find out the numerical ID for
                            your optical drives.
 Just make sure to have a disc in the drive(s) you want to ID.
+Use Custom Rip Command.....Enables the use of a completely custom rip command.
+Custom Rip Command.........The rip command that will be used instead of
+                           MakeMKV.
+It is not verified in any way, and you are on your own if you choose to use this.
+Use Custom Encode Command..Enables the use of a completely custom encode
+                           command.
+Custom Encode Command......The encode command that will be used instead of
+                           HandBrakeCLI.
+It is not verified in any way, and you are on your own if you choose to use this.
+Show MakeMKVCon/Rip
-Show MakeMKVCon Command....This just displays the MakeMKVCon command that will
+..Command..................This just displays the MakeMKVCon (or custom rip)
-                           be run.
+                           command that will be run.
 Useful when debugging or using advanced options.
+Show HandBrakeCLI/Encode
-Show HandBrakeCLI Command..This just displays the MakeMKVCon command that will
+..Command..................This just displays the MakeMKVCon (or custom encode
-                           be run.
+                           command that will be run.
 Useful when debugging, using advanced options, or if you want to schedule encodings.

 Usage: